Skip to content

-Beneath the waves, coral reefs are dying on a massive scale … a group of scientists & filmmakers are fighting to stop it!
+Beneath the waves, coral reefs are dying on a massive scale.
+A group of scientists & filmmakers are fighting to stop it!

 Corals are sophisticated animals that are a fundamental part of a huge ecosystem.
 They will continue to live and flourish as long as their environment allows them to.
 There is currently a massive heat wave that’s travelling throughout the world’s oceans.
 As a result the corals bleach and only their skeletons remain.
 It’s like a constant human body temperature rise of two degrees with the onset of fever.
-That’s the seriousness of the issue – 50% of the world’s coral has disappeared in the last 30 years and more than 90 percent will die by 2050!
+That’s the seriousness of the issue

-In the Netflix Documentary “Chasing Coral a team of photographers, divers and scientists spend more than three years in the field capturing and analyzing more than 500 hours of underwater footage from over 30 countries.
+In the Netflix Documentary Chasing Coral a team of photographers, divers and scientists spend more than three years in the field capturing and analyzing more than 500 hours of underwater footage from over 30 countries.
 Through their studies they are able to clearly illustrate the bleaching events and real-time effects of warming seas, bringing to light the shocking visual evidence of climate change on our oceans.

 … then you open your eyes and it’s dead as far as you can see ..